pbrucla/infra-workshop-files/Intro_To_Kubernetes/act1/README.md

 ## Part 2: Creating a ConfigMap

 If you remember from the Docker workshop, we had a `init.sql` file that we needed to mount into the container in a specific folder.
 In kubernetes, if you need to mount configuration files, we use the appropriately named `ConfigMap` Object!
-We specify as many key-value pairs as we want, and then specify in the Deployment where we want those key-value pairs to go: as a file, environment variable, etc. Since we didn't cover it very deeply, most of the ConfigMap framework is there - just fill in the blanks where comments tell you to.
+We specify as many key-value pairs as we want, and then specify in the Deployment where we want those key-value pairs to go: as a file in a volume like we did before, environment variable, etc. Since we didn't cover it very deeply, most of the ConfigMap framework is there - just fill in the blanks where comments tell you to.

 More information about ConfigMaps (and the source of the ConfigMap example file) can be found at https://kubernetes.io/docs/concepts/configuration/configmap/.